HusseinBakri/MyPhD/R_Scripts/README_RScripts.md

 # R scripts for graphs and stat
 All R graphs here will outputted to  LaTeX.
-Please include in your LateX document, the package tikz by  \usepackage{tikz} in the document preamble.
+Please include in your LateX document, the package tikz by  \usepackage{tikz} in the LaTeX document preamble.
 You might need to add this also

+On LaTeX side:
 ```
 \usetikzlibrary{positioning,shadows.blur}
 ```